 Spencer Hot Springs lies in the northern part of Nevada, just off America’s Loneliest Highway (Lincoln Hwy – route no 50), and very close (about 19 miles) to the city of Austin, NV.
 Traveling route 50 to the west you must turn left ahead of Austin to route no SR376.
 And of SR376 you must turn left on the gravel road leading you to your destination (about 10 miles).

-When you are close to this primitive hot spring it is easy to miss it because gravel roads are going in different directions, so please be careful and set your GPS to 39°19’36.8″N 116°51’35.3″W and drive to the springs itself – you can park just next to it.
+When you are close to this primitive hot spring it is easy to miss it because gravel roads are going in different directions, so please be careful and set your GPS to 39°19’36.8″N 116°51’35.3″W and drive to the springs itself – you can’t park just next to it (don’t follow the picture in the article).
 We recommend taking a GPS and Nevada topographic map for a road trip, as these areas are very often out of cell coverage.
 We use this atlas, which is excellent.

-To get there, usually you don’t need any special vehicle – you can make it with regular car.
+To get there, usually, you don’t need any special vehicle – you can make it in a regular car.

 When to come?

-Spencer Hot Springs is one of the most reliable hot springs in Nevada – it’s equally good throughout a year.
+Spencer Hot Springs is one of the most reliable hot springs in Nevada – it’s equally good throughout the year.
 The water temperature and pressure are almost the same.
+The best time of the day is early in the morning or in the evening.
+When temperatures are more pleasant.

-It’s worth to know that Spencer’s is a cluster of natural springs on public land, managed by the Bureau of Land Management.
+As we mentioned above Spencer’s is a cluster of natural springs on public land, managed by the Bureau of Land Management, so follow all BLM rules.
 Sitting in the pool, you will have spectacular views of the Toiyabe National Forest in the middle of the Nevada desert.
 Sometimes wild mules come and drink the water, so let them do it, please.
+If you see any animals in the area, stop bathing, and get out of the hot springs.
+Step back to the car 100 yards away and let the animals use this place.
+Of course, share this place with other guests as well.
+You can talk and arrange the bathing order so everyone can use this place, take photos, and have a bath for a while.

-If you are hot springs fan like us, you should also check two nearby hotsprings – Smith Creek Valley Hot Springs and Diana’s Punchbowl.
-Unfortunately you can soak in the recent one, but it’s worth to see it.
+If you are a hot springs fan like us, you should also check two nearby hot springs – Smith Creek Valley Hot Springs and Diana’s Punchbowl.
+Unfortunately, you can soak in the recent one, but it’s worth seeing it.

 The city was named after Buell’s partner, Alvah Austin, during a silver rush.
 The valued metal was reputedly found when a Pony Express horse kicked over a rock and observers noticed the silver.
 In 1862, it was designated as the county seat of Lander County.